c80609a/active_record_validations_in_context/README.md

 ![use_paxum_validator](./doc/use_paxum_validator.png)

 The data example when user selects Webmoney payout option.
-The app validates the data using `PaxumValidator`:
+The app validates the data using `WebmoneyValidator`:

 ![user_webmoney_validator](./doc/user_webmoney_validator.png)